- New York

-No town embodies revolution more than the coastal bay city of Berkeley.
+No town embodies revolution more than the coastal bay city of Berkeley, home to the University of California, Berkeley.
 Progressive and radical in its history, nothing much has changed in this free-spirited and open-minded city.
-Take a hike up the emblematic Campanile or go to Sather Tower, where an amazing view of the San Francisco Bay area awaits you.
-Don't miss discovering Berkeley’s alternative culture on the historic Telegraph Street.
+Take a hike up the emblematic Campanile (also known as Sather Tower), where an amazing view of the San Francisco Bay area awaits you.
+Don't miss discovering Berkeley’s alternative culture on the historic Telegraph Avenue.

 7. Gainesville, Florida